 Some people spend more than 6-10 hours a day in front of computers.
 They are so absorbed in their activities that they do not pay attention to their postures.
-Some might be bending heavily to look at the screen or keyboard while others may be typing hard with their wrists being suspended in air all the while.
-Incorrect postures lead to health problems such as back pain, shoulder and wrist pain, burning feet, Carpal Tunnel Syndrome and vision loss – especially if you are over 40.
-In this article, we discuss the correct posture to sit in front of computer.
+Some might be bending heavily to look at the screen or keyboard while others may be typing hard with their wrists being suspended in the air all the while.
+Incorrect postures lead to health problems such as back pain, shoulder, and wrist pain, burning feet, Carpal Tunnel Syndrome and vision loss – especially if you are over 40.
+In this article, we discuss the correct posture to sit in front of the computer.

 How to sit in front of computer

-Back Rest is must
+Back Rest is a must

 To avoid this, use a chair that is adjustable.
-The slant of back of the chair should be around 100 to 110 percent.
+The slant of the back of the chair should be around 100 to 110 percent.
 90 percent is too straight and won’t be of any comfort.
-More than 125 percent will place stress on other parts of body – neck and eyes especially.
+More than 125 percent will place stress on other parts of the body – neck, and eyes especially.
 100 to 110 percent is ideal to keep the back problems away – provided you rest your entire back on the chair back.

-If the chair is not designed to provide support to upper and lower back, use small pillows to support the upper back towards shoulders and the lower back.
+If the chair is not designed to provide support to the upper and lower back, use small pillows to support the upper back towards the shoulders and the lower back.
 Keep the back rested as long as possible.
 If you have to lean forward for some reason, make sure you take breaks and keep on resting your back at regular intervals.

-Arm Rest and Shoulders
+Arm-rest and Shoulders

 Wrist Rest is important

 If you don’t have an ergonomic keyboard and you don’t plan to buy one immediately, remember to take breaks when typing for longer hours.
-Every fifteen minutes, rest your wrists placing the hands on legs or somewhere comfortable for a minute or two.
+Every fifteen minutes, rest your wrists placing the hands-on legs or somewhere comfortable for a minute or two.

 Legs should get rest

 The upper part of your legs (above knees) should be completely rested on chairs.
-If that part of legs is raised because the chair is smaller, you are risking knee pain.
+If that part of the leg is raised because the chair is smaller, you are risking knee pain.
 In the same way, make sure the chair is of enough height that your feet can properly touch the ground.
 The feet should be placed perpendicular to the ground.

 The above can be achieved using an adjustable chair.
 If you are unable to buy one immediately, you can use pillows or something to increase the height and keep the legs rested.
-In addition, keep on changing the position of legs from time to time if you are sitting for long.
+In addition, keep on changing the position of your legs from time to time if you are sitting for long.
 For example, placing one foot over the heel of the other leg or putting one leg over the other for a while can help prevent longer exposure to discomforts that can result in permanent damage to your body.

 Neck and Eyes

-To prevent illness like Glaucoma and Schilosis, you should be looking down at the screen.
+To prevent illnesses like Glaucoma and Schilosis, you should be looking down at the screen.
 Do not be seated in a position where you have to pull your neck up and strain the muscles.
 Do not use a position that makes you look above the straight line of vision (a straight line would mean using eyes in the front without raising them).

 In addition to the above, it is recommended that you move away from the computer at regular intervals.
-While on computer, people forget to blink – which increases the stress on the retina.
+While on a computer, people forget to blink – which increases the stress on the retina.
 This should never be taken lightly as it can cause blindness.
-There are third party programs available that remind you to take a break from staring at the screen like Pause4Relax or Eye Relax.
+There are third-party programs available that remind you to take a break from staring at the screen like Pause4Relax or Eye Relax.

-In short, when we talk about correct posture to sit in front of computer, we are talking about ergonomics: the practice of avoiding discomfort to any part of your body.
-Your back, legs, neck and feet should be properly rested.
+In short, when we talk about correct posture to sit in front of the computer, we are talking about ergonomics: the practice of avoiding discomfort to any part of your body.
+Your back, legs, neck, and feet should be properly rested.
 Your eyes should keep on blinking and look either straight or a bit lower at the screen.
 Taking forced breaks from computing is always a good idea!